keboola/developers-docs/cli/commands/dbt/generate/sources/index.md

 The command must be run in a directory with a dbt project (i.e. containing `dbt_project.yml`) or its subdirectory.

-The command creates a file for each Storage bucket in `models/_sources` directory containing dbt source for every table in the bucket.
+The command creates a file for each Storage bucket in the `models/_sources` directory containing a dbt source for every table in the bucket.

-See [introduction to dbt support](/cli/dbt/) for more information.
+See the [introduction to dbt support](/cli/dbt/) for more information.

 ## Options